jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2b.md

 Their combined purchasing power or combined revenue is 3 guineas, whereas the actual money circulating was only 1 guinea.
 Their combined revenue therefore cannot consist in the amount of money circulating, which is of much smaller value than their revenue or purchasing power.

-23 Physical money is the great wheel of circulation and the great instrument of commerce.
+{{< s v="23" >}} Physical money is the great wheel of circulation and the great instrument of commerce.

 Like all instruments of trade, it makes no part of the revenue of its society.
 Physical money makes no part of the revenue, even though it distributes to every man the revenue which belongs to him.

-24 Every reduction in the cost of collecting and supporting the circulating capital called money is an improvement exactly of the same kind as every saving and cost-reduction in the building and supporting of fixed capital like machines and tools, as long as the savings do not reduce productivity.
+{{< s v="24" >}} Every reduction in the cost of collecting and supporting the circulating capital called money is an improvement exactly of the same kind as every saving and cost-reduction in the building and supporting of fixed capital like machines and tools, as long as the savings do not reduce productivity.

 Both savings are an improvement of the society's net revenue.

-25 Reducing the cost of supporting the fixed capital improves the society's net revenue.
+{{< s v="25" >}} Reducing the cost of supporting the fixed capital improves the society's net revenue.

 The owner’s capital is divided between his fixed and circulating capital.
 The smaller the one part, the greater must be the other.